collector-bank/azure-webjobs-extensions-eventstore/README.md

         });
 ```

 In the eventstore configuration has options to override most factories used during the startup of the jobhost.
-The event store subscription is an observable stream which can be filter with reaction extensions before it reaches the trigger.
+The event store subscription is an observable stream which can be prefiltered with reactive extensions.

 ```csharp
 config.UseEventStore(new EventStoreConfig